-The Air Force Institute of Technology provides a jet propulsion course for Wright Scholars.
-Students also travel to the University of Dayton to participate in a variety of classes and workshops through their Summer Science and Engineering Enrichment program.
-Wright State University's College of Engineering & Computer Science offers an engineering workshop, while the College of Science and Mathematics offers a Pre-Health programs lecture and tour of the medical school.Other tours, such as the C-17, AF Museum, and various AFRL locations, are also popular.
-Additionally, students attend weekly lecture series featuring prominent scientists and engineers who share their expertise.
+Wright Scholars also participate in weekly university classes, workshops, lectures, and tours to expand their knowledge of potential STEM career fields.
+The Air Force Institute of Technology provides a jet propulsion course specifically for Wright Scholars.
+Students also travel weekly to the University of Dayton to participate in a variety of classes and workshops through their Summer Science and Engineering Enrichment program.
+Wright State University's College of Engineering & Computer Science offers informative engineering sessions, while the College of Science and Mathematics offers a talk on Pre-Health programs and a tour of the medical school.
+The Ohio State University provides students the opportunity to participate in an exciting electrical engineering workshop and lab tour.
+Other tours, such as the C-17, AF Museum, various AFRL locations, and industry tours are also popular.
+Additionally, students attend a weekly luncheon lecture series featuring prominent scientists and engineers who share their expertise.

 Applicants are solicited from local high schools, but the program is open to any students outside the area or out-of-state who meet the criteria.
-No travel allowances are available, and the student is solely responsible for housing, meals, and transportation to/from work.
+No travel allowances are available, and the student is solely responsible for obtaining housing, meals, and transportation to/from work.

-· Must have a demonstrated interest in STEM career fields
+- Must have a demonstrated interest in STEM career fields

-· Must be a high school junior or senior at time of application
+- Must be a high school junior or senior at time of application

-· Must be a U.S. citizen.
+- Must be a U.S. citizen.
 Program is not open to Permanent Residents or Green Card holders.

-· Must be 16 years old and have a valid driver’s license by program start
+- Must be 16 years old and have a valid driver’s license by program start

-· Must have own transportation OR a means to get to/from work place each day with someone who already has base access.
+- Must have own transportation OR a means to get to/from work place each day with someone who already has base access.
 Passes for base access will ONLY be issued to student intern.

-· Must be able to pass background check
+- Must be able to pass background check

-· Must commit to mandatory attendance policy during first week and also during student presentations at end of program.
+- Must commit to mandatory attendance policy during first week and also during student presentations at end of program.
 No absences (except emergency or illness) will be allowed during first week.

-· Must be able to participate 40 hrs/wk for 9 weeks -- this is a full-time commitment.
+- Must be able to participate 40 hrs/wk for 9 weeks -- this is a full-time commitment.

-· May not request more than 5 days of excused absence during the program (illness is excluded).
-Excessive or unexcused absences will be grounds for dismissal.
+- May not request more than 5 days of excused absence during the program (illness is excluded).
+Excessive or unexcused absences will be grounds for dismissal